-The number of boats being taken is sometimes limited by the number of towbars, so if you have one on your car, you will be in demand.
+The number of boats being taken is sometimes limited by the number of towbars, so if you have one on your car, you may be in demand.
 People that aren’t towing boats usually pile into the towing cars to share the cost of petrol and make the event more sociable.
-Really keen sailors spend the whole journey listening for weather forecasts and trying to tune into Radio Solent for the local outlook, while the rest of us just prepare for the coming days events!
-As long as the wind is not too strong, the cruise generally goes ahead as planned, but if the forecast is bad the previous evening then all participants are informed that the sail is off.
+Really keen sailors spend the whole journey listening for weather forecasts and trying to tune into Radio Solent for the local outlook, while the rest of us just prepare for the coming day of events!
+As long as the wind is not too strong, the cruise generally goes ahead as planned, but if the forecast is bad the previous evening or the forecast changes overnight then all participants are informed that the sail is off.

 The trip over to the Isle of Wight takes between 40 minutes (on a force 4 beam reach from Wooton Creek to Stokes Bay) to typically 2-3 hours, maybe less in a good wind or much longer in a poor one, and there is usually a pub with easy access by boat.
 We all bask in the sun for an hour, eat and drink (not too much), and laugh with anyone who capsized.
 Depending on the timing of lunch and factors previously outlined, the dinghies then head straight home or on an indirect cruise via some other point of interest (getting an ice cream from Ryde has been attempted and failed due to localised Doldrums).
 Once back on land the boats are packed up ready for the return journey, and everybody gets changed into clean dry clothes.
-On the return journey, a stop at a Public House is essential, especially in nice weather, and a pint of beer will be all it takes to knock you out at the end of the day.
+On the return journey, a stop at a Public House is mostly essential, especially in nice weather, and a cool beverage may be all it takes to knock you out at the end of the day.
 By 10pm everybody is home, in the bath (but not necessarily all together!).